Livjyot/Github-Startup/README.md

 ## Introduction

-This is my 2022 portfolio for a UX/UI Designer.
+This is my 2022 portfolio as a UX/UI Designer.
 It includes portion of my UX and UI Design knowledge by showcasing different projects.
 Listed below are some of the skills included to build this site:

 - HTMl